No Way Out (2003): Storylines

 On the January 23 episode of SmackDown!, SmackDown!
 General Manager Stephanie McMahon announced the return of Hulk Hogan to WWE.
 During the returning segment of Hogan, the WWE Chairman, Vince McMahon, came down to the ring to insult Hogan, resulting in Hogan challenging McMahon into a match.
 However, Hogan then proceeded to attack McMahon.
 The attack led to McMahon accepting Hogan's challenge.
-On the January 30 episode of SmackDown! however, McMahon instead booked a rematch from WrestleMania X8 between Hogan and his representative, The Rock at No Way Out; thus reigniting the Rock-Hogan feud.
-During the weeks leading to No Way Out, both Rock and Hogan cut promos on who was the better wrestler.
+On the January 30 episode of SmackDown! however, McMahon instead booked a rematch from WrestleMania X8 between Hogan and his representative, The Rock at No Way Out; thus reigniting the feud between The Rock and Hogan.
+During the weeks leading to No Way Out, both The Rock and Hogan cut promos on who was the better wrestler.
 The feud intensified on the February 20 episode of SmackDown! where The Rock made his first live appearance on WWE television in 6 months.
-Rock acted genuine as if he was attempting to shake Hogan's hand, but then spat water into Hogan's face, turning heel in the process.
+The Rock acted genuine as if he was attempting to shake Hogan's hand, but then spat water into Hogan's face.

 At the Royal Rumble, Kurt Angle successfully defended the WWE Championship against Chris Benoit, while Brock Lesnar won the Royal Rumble match later in the night to earn himself a WWE Championship match at WrestleMania XIX.
 On the January 23 episode of SmackDown!, Kurt Angle confronted his protégés, Team Angle (Charlie Haas and Shelton Benjamin), about their losses that night, as Benjamin was pinned by Edge, while Haas was pinned by Benoit.
 On the January 30 episode of SmackDown!, Haas and Benjamin were booked in a tag team match against Edge and Benoit.
 During the match, Angle interfered in Haas and Benjamin's behalf, which allowed them to pin Edge and Benoit for the win.
 Haas and Benjamin would then defeat the then-reigning WWE Tag Team Champions, Los Guerreros, to win the WWE Tag Team Championship on the February 6 episode of SmackDown!.
 On the February 13 episode of SmackDown!, General Manager Stephanie McMahon announced a match between Team Angle (Angle, Haas, and Benjamin) against the team of Lesnar, Benoit, and Edge at No Way Out, thus the official beginning of the Team Angle-Team Lesnar feud.
 On the February 20 episode of SmackDown!, Angle was booked in a match against Lesnar, however, before the match started, Angle stated that Lesnar had to defeat Haas and Benjamin before he could wrestle Angle, which Lesnar was able to do.
 As Lesnar then wrestled Angle, Paul Heyman, who was at ringside, interfered in the match and hit Lesnar with a steel chair, causing Angle to lose by disqualification.